paolosalvatori/aks-front-door-end-to-end-tls/README.md

 ## Deployment Script

-The sample makes use of a [Deployment Script](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-bicep) to run the `install-front-door-end-to-end-tls.sh` Bash script which installs the [httpbin](https://httpbin.org/) web application via YAML templates and the following packages to the AKS cluster via [Helm](https://helm.sh/).
-For more information on deployment scripts, see [Use deployment scripts in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-bicep)
+The sample makes use of a [Deployment Script](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-bicep) to run the `install-front-door-end-to-end-tls.sh` Bash script which installs the [httpbin](https://httpbin.org/) web application via YAML templates to the newly created AKS cluster.
+The script also allows to optionally install the following packages via [Helm](https://helm.sh/):

 - [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/)
 - [Cert-Manager](https://cert-manager.io/docs/)
 - [Prometheus](https://prometheus.io/)

+For more information on deployment scripts, see [Use deployment scripts in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-bicep)

 ```bash
 # Install kubectl